-We provide preschool services to the children of CWI students & employees and to the community!
+We provide preschool classes to the children of CWI students, employees and the community!

 - Children must be 3 years of age by September 1st